RESELLING YOUR HOME

 If you are hoping to purchase another home, please WAIT to enter into a purchase and sale agreement to purchase a home until you’re well on your way to selling your CLT home.

 1. Notification, Home Inspection, and Photos.
 You must first give Northwest Montana Community Land Trust, Inc. formal notice that you intend to sell your home.
-You do this by submitting via email, postal mail, or hand delivery of the document you see here.
+You do this by submitting via email, postal mail, or hand delivery of the Notice of Intent to Sell which you can download here.

 2. Determining Your Resale Formula Price.
 Based on the appraisal and the information in your ground lease, NWMTCLT is able to determine the maximum resale formula price under article 10 of the ground lease.

 3. Entering into a contract and proceeding towards closing.
 The homeowner(s) will work with NWMTCLT staff to come to an agreement on the timeline for any repairs and the closing date.

 4. Moving out and moving on.
-Please be sure to take all your belongings with you, do not leave any garbage or packaging materials, clean the appliances and inside the cabinets, clean the carpets and leave your home in the condition in which you found it.
+Please be sure to take all your belongings with you, do not leave any garbage or packaging materials, clean the appliances inside and out, clean the inside and face of all cabinets, shampoo the carpets, dust the trim and light fixtures, sweep the garage and leave your home in the condition in which you found it.

 Why do CLTs use a resale formula to calculate the sales price?

 The resale formula preserves the affordability for the next family who will buy the CLT home.
-The resale formula gives the homeowner 100% of their earned equity plus 25% of any market equity.
+The resale formula gives the homeowner 100% of their earned equity plus 25% of the increase in the home value during the period of home ownership.

 The example below shows how the selling price for a CLT home would be determined.